Mercane WideWheel Pro

 The scooter has a high-mounted front LED light and rear red LED tail light.

-Though the front light is relatively bright at close distances, its lack of optics mean that the light spreads out quickly with distance.
-When riding fast on a dark road, it is difficult to see far enough in front to avoid serious road hazards.
+Though the front light is relatively bright at close distances, its lack of optics means that the light spreads out quickly with distance.
+When riding fast on a dark road, it is difficult to see far enough in the front to avoid serious road hazards.

-The WideWheel Pro has 8-inch by 3.9-inch, ultra-wide tires that are airless and filled with a soft polyurethane foam.
+The WideWheel Pro has 8-inch by 4-inch, ultra-wide tires that are airless and filled with soft polyurethane foam.
 Compared to other airless (aka “solid” tires), these are quite soft and help to cushion ride somewhat.

 The main benefit of the airless tires is not having to worry about getting flats.
 However, the downside is that they do not have as good of traction as pneumatic (air-filled) tires and perform much worse under wet conditions.
 Despite having a large contact patch with the ground, the tires are prone to losing traction under heavy acceleration or braking.
 In wet conditions, they can become quite slippery.